 Arterial embolism requires prompt treatment at a hospital.
 The goals of treatment are to control symptoms and to improve the interrupted blood flow to the affected area of the body.
 The cause of the clot, if found, should be treated to prevent further problems.

 - Anticoagulants (such as warfarin or heparin or one of the newer blood thinners such as apixaban, rivaroxaban, edoxaban, or dabigatran) can prevent new clots from forming

-- Antiplatelet medications (such as aspirin or clopidogrel) can prevent new clots from forming
+- Antiplatelet medicines (such as aspirin or clopidogrel) can prevent new clots from forming

 - Painkillers given through a vein (by IV)